NDaruwalla/password-generator/README.md

 * Employee is able to select the length of the password (at least 8 characters and no more than 128 characters)
 * Application ensures that at least 8 characters and no more than 128 characters are selected
 * The password is randomely generated using the combined selected criteria.
-* The password is displayed in an alert (or written on the page)
+* The password is displayed in the text area on the page.

 ## Deployed application